For some reason, it seems like everyone wants to use video conferencing software right now.

 Though Zoom has been around since 2011, nearly overnight it appears to have become one of the most popular video chat services around.
 It provides good quality calls, and supports up to 100 users on a free account.
 You can even host it on your own server, preventing video call content from ever interacting with Zoom’s servers.
 But with that newfound adoption comes newfound scrutiny from the security community.

 Zoom’s history on security and privacy practices has been well documented.
 Security researchers have uncovered misleading claims about their encryption, as well as a series of vulnerabilities that could expose user data.
 And yet, the company has patched vulnerabilities nearly as fast as they could find them, and has assembled talented teams of external security researchers to examine it for weaknesses.
+Recently, it has even enabled an option for end-to-end enryption, meaning the service provider cannot listen into calls when end-to-end encryption is turned on in a video call, though users need to manually enable this feature.

 Google has a habit of launching too many chat products, and strategically naming them to confuse and disorient you.
-Confusing naming conventions aside, Google Hangouts does what you likely think it does: It’s not end-to-end encrypted, meaning the company holds the encryption keys needed to read your data.
+Naming conventions aside, Google Hangouts does what you likely think it does: It’s not end-to-end encrypted, meaning the company holds the encryption keys needed to read your data.
 You cannot host calls on your own server.
 If you’re comfortable with Google, it’s a reliable service accessible from nearly any device.
 It supports 25 users, and requires users to log into their Google account before participating in the call.

 Google Meet has similar encryption and performance to Google Hangouts, but it’s been built from the ground up to better support enterprise environments, enabling as many as 250 users to participate in calls.
 You don’t need to log into a Google account to join a meeting.
 Again, you can’t host Google Meet on your own server.